hindu-comm/mail_stream_indology/2014/05/In_defense_of_MLBD/92__Dipak_Bhattacharya.md

 >> the Universities?
 >>
 >
-> ​Why not, indeed?
+> Why not, indeed?
 I think it would be very good if Indian universities
 > used more up-to-date text books!
 I am always saddened when I read the
 > anti-aryan-invasion people arguing against Max Müller.
 It's like Don
 > Quixote tilting at windmills.
 Almost nobody outside India has read